CarterFendley/fast-dep/README.md

 pip install fast-dep
 ```

-**NOTE:** There is currently some issue with running PyO3 code in MacOS conda environments.
+**NOTE:** There is currently some issue with running PyO3 code in MacOS conda environments, see more details [here].
 We currently recommend using `pyenv` installs which work on that OS.
+See instruction below.

 ## Installing PyEnv (For MacOS)

+Install `pyenv`.

 ```
 brew install pyenv